This post may contain affiliate links through which we are paid a small commission, but your cost does not change. Thank you!

 - The Measured Mom has quite a few Letter of the Week activities.
 Many of these are available for free as individual documents, but if you would like the convenience of downloading everything at once, she has that option available in her store.
 She also gives a lot of ideas for hands-on learning.

 - Then there are preschool freebies from our own Sisters with a System site.
 The latest is My Big Book of Learning, which has Look-and-Find number sheets, matching activities, number and letter flashcards, progress charts to track as each letter/number is mastered, individual worksheets for each letter of the alphabet and numbers 0 to 10, and more!
-(Available as a subscriber freebie.
-If you are already a subscriber to Sisters with a System and would like this free download, send us a message HERE.)
+(Click on the link to download.)

 Download and print the activities, sorting them by number and letter.